 Keep Your Projected ARV On Target with an Oregon Hard Money Loan

 You’re a real estate investor with house flipping know-how.
-You’ve done your research, have carefully followed the real estate market trends.
-And now you’ve found what could be the ideal investment property and are ready to purchase.
+You have done your research and carefully followed real estate market trends.
+You’ve now found the ideal fix-and-flip investment property and are ready to purchase.

-But do you have a clear idea of the property’s projected After Repair Value (ARV)?
-A solid grasp of the ARV of any rehab project is critical to a successful flip, especially for securing financing.
-It also helps you accurately gauge the potential return on your investment.
+But do you have a clear understanding of the property’s projected After Repair Value (ARV)?
+Knowing the ARV is critical to a successful rebab project.
+It’s key to securing financing and helps accurately gauge the potential return on investment.

 What is “After Repair Value?”

 What, exactly, is After Repair Value?
-It’s the estimated value of a property after it has been fully renovated, an essential figure used by investors in fix-and-flip projects to calculate the spread between purchase amount and resale price.
+ARV is the estimated value of a property after it has been fully renovated.
+It’s an essential figure used by investors in fix-and-flip projects to calculate the spread between purchase amount and resale price.

 Lenders typically determine maximum loan amounts in part on the ARV.
 Understanding the time and cost of property improvements helps you communicate clearly with your lender.
 This leads to more appropriate financing.